sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/writing_an_indexer.md

 {"id": "15", "type": "edge", "label": "textDocument/hover", "outV": "11", "inV": "14"}
 ```

 The `contents` property of a hover result is composed of a list of segments which are formatted independently then concatenated.
 If a segment is a bare string, it is rendered as markdown.
-If it is a object indicating a language and a value, it will be formatted as code and highlighted based on the language identifier.
+If it is an object indicating a language and a value, it will be formatted as code and highlighted based on the language identifier.

 Using result sets, our LSIF output can now be visualized as follows, and the hover text is now (indirectly) attached to both the definition and reference ranges defined earlier.